 - The History and Prevalence of Active Shooter Events

 - The Role of Professional Guardians

 This CRASE training features reality-based scenarios that allow school personnel to directly participate in drills.
 Having the opportunity to practice a variety of active shooter events on their home campus will give educators the opportunity to identify potential problem areas while also feeling better prepared should an active shooter event ever occur.

-This training is FREE to any requesting school/school district in the State.
-The training takes approximately four hours to complete.
+This four-hour training is FREE to any requesting school/school district in the State.
 To request a CRASE training in your school or school district, contact Vicki French at 501-570-8098.

 Funding for the CRASE course has been provided by Arkansas Attorney General Leslie Rutledge.